GoogleCloudPlatform/cluster-health-scanner/README-usage.md

 ### Scheduling Behaviors
-To minimize the occupation of the cluster by health checks, the application assigns a label, `aiinfra/${IMAGE-NAME}-valid-till-sec`, to every node where the health checker runs.
-This label contains the current epoch timestamp plus 24 hours, thus enabling the health check to run only once a day for each visible node.
+To minimize the occupation of the cluster by health checks, the application assigns a label, `aiinfra/${IMAGE-NAME}-runtime-sec`, to every node where the health checker runs.
+This label contains the timestamp for last completed run, thus enabling the health check to run only once a day for each visible node.
  If a node lacks this label, the health checker will be scheduled at the next round hour.